renzol2/brain/docs/short-window-time-varying-spectral-analysis.md

 - pitch-synchronous, results in good-time resolution and prevents temporal smearing
 - short-window artifacts include cross-talk between frequencies and "ripple" effects

-The proper way to extract a short signal segment is to multiply the longer, original signal by a window function.
+The proper way to extract a short signal segment is to multiply the longer, original signal by a [[spectrum-analysis-window|window function]].

 Short window analysis is best for monophonic, "quasi-harmonic" input sounds.